siddharthshah87/grid-services/volttron-ven/docs/LOCAL_VEN.md

 - ~~ALB: `volttron-alb`~~
 - ~~Health checks~~

-The local VEN connects directly to AWS IoT Core using mutual TLS authentication.
+Both VEN versions connect directly to AWS IoT Core using mutual TLS authentication.

-## Next Steps

-1. ✅ Test command reception with ping (completed)
+## Which VEN Should I Use?

+**Use Basic VEN** (`run.sh`) if you:
+- Want minimal resource usage (~173 lines of code)
+- Only need telemetry and basic commands
+- Don't need a UI or DR event handling

+**Use Enhanced VEN** (`run_enhanced.sh`) if you:
-2. 🔄 Add DR event handling to local VEN
+- Need DR event handling with load curtailment
-3. 🔄 Test full DR event flow (event → load shed → telemetry → backend logging)
+- Want a web UI for monitoring and control
+- Need AWS IoT Device Shadow integration
+- Want circuit-level control

+See [ENHANCED_FEATURES.md](ENHANCED_FEATURES.md) for full comparison.